jusbuc2k/Justin.AspNetCore.LdapAuthentication/README.md

 ## Features

 - LDAP password authentication via a custom UserManager against any existing UserManager/UserStore combination.
-- Does not (yet) provide an LDAP based UserStore implementation
+- Does not (yet) provide an LDAP based UserStore implementation.
 - Does not support password changes or resets.

 ## Possible Future Features